liminspace/django-privateurl/README.rst

 django-privateurl
 ==============

-This application helps You easy and flexibility implement different features that need use private url for users like registration confirmation, password recovery, access to paid contents etc.
+This application helps You easy and flexibility implement different features that need use private url for users like registration confirmation, password recovery, access to paid content etc.

 |